toa-io/toa/extensions/realtime/readme.md

 ### Static route examples

 Given two rules: `users.updated: id` and `orders.created: customer_id`,
-the following events will be combined into a stream with `a4b8e7e8` key:
+the following events will be routed into a stream with `a4b8e7e8` key:

 ```yaml
 # users.updated